 Foreign Investment Review Board

 An additional cost for foreign nationals to pay is an application to the Foreign Investment Review Board.
-The Foreign Investment Review Board, or FIRB, oversees foreign property investment in Australia with the aim of keeping the property market fair.
+The Foreign Investment Review Board (FIRB) oversees foreign property investment in Australia to keep the property market fair.

 The FIRB must approve your application before you can purchase an Aussie property.
-This application costs several thousand dollars and must be completed.
+This application costs several thousand dollars and is a mandatory requirement.
 You will face a fine of up to $3,300,000 or up to 10 years in prison if you buy a property in Australia without approval.

-You can apply for your home loan with Odin Mortgage and look for a property whilst awaiting approval from the FIRB, however.
+However, you can apply for your home loan with Odin Mortgage and look for a property while awaiting approval from the FIRB.

-Use Odin Mortgage’s Stamp Duty Calculator to discover the total stamp duty payable for your property!
+You can use our Stamp Duty Calculator to estimate the total stamp duty payable for your property!
 Simply enter the following information:

-Our expert stamp duty calculator will total the entire transfer duty you are required to pay.
-You will also find out if you are eligible for the First Home Owner Grant.
+Our expert stamp duty calculator will total your entire transfer duty.
+You will also determine your eligibility for the First Home Owner Grant.

-Odin Mortgage will quickly get your home loan approval for a property purchase in Australia!
-We will offer you the latest comparative home loan interest rates to find you the best deal.
+Odin Mortgage will quickly approve your home loan for a property purchase in Australia!
+We will offer you the latest comparative home loan interest rates for the best deal.
 Furthermore, we will advise you on how to get a mortgage with overseas income.

 Read our Testimony Wall to discover glowing reviews from the customers we have helped secure a home loan in Australia!
 You can learn more about who we are at Odin Mortgage and how we can help you by reading our FAQs.